 So it exists, it's clickable.

-It's nested under special, but specialists not visible or in the menu.
+It's nested under special, but specialists are not visible or on the menu.

 But we're going to instead of using the WYSIWYG to type some stuff in we're going to say, link it to another website.